wolfostic/linkedin-job-scam-case-study/case-study-01-linkedin-scam.md

 ##      Context & Reflection
 While receiving a job offer without an interview is typically a major red flag, I recognize that not every such case is necessarily a scam.

 A few years ago, I accepted a legitimate job offer over the phone without an interview.
 The person sounded professional and didn’t ask for money, which lowered my suspicion.
-I did not verify the job or individual through official company emails or domains; instead, I relied solely on the phone number that contacted me.
-In hindsight, this was risky, but the job was real.
+I did not verify the job or the individual through official company emails or domains.
+Instead, I relied solely on the phone number that contacted me.
+In hindsight, this was a risky move, but the job was real.

 The role was overwhelming and disorganized; I suspect the lack of an interview was due to urgent hiring needs rather than standard practice.